chinamike65/hugo-tuolesi/content/book5/book5en.md

 All the speeches of all living beings are spoken with various sounds.

-This is the free speech merit of the Buddha.
+This is the merit of the speech of the Buddha.

 The Buddha can understand the language of all sentient beings, and can preach the Dharma sound to all sentient beings without hindrance.
 All sentient beings hear the language they can understand and the Dharma door they need.